-All ScotRail, CrossCountry and Virgin Trains services journeys starting in Scotland.
+All ScotRail, CrossCountry and Avanti West Coast services, with journeys starting in Scotland.
 Super Off-Peak Day Returns are for ScotRail services only.

 Buy a day return ticket if you’re coming back on the same day.
 Open returns are available on some routes and let you come back on any day within one month.